sohamsg90/APP-Alienness-by-Phyletic-Pattern/docs/Real_Run.md

 `perl APP.pl -query NC_004088 -f accession`

 Note that the input type has changed to `accession`.
-With the pre-installed NCBI eutilities, the program  will download the complete proteome accordinly.
+With the help of pre-installed NCBI eutilities, the program  will download the complete proteome accordinly.

 ***Tips:***

 **Option 1** is directed when the user has a limited set of sequences to analyze, belonging to the same genome.

 **Option 2** is when the user wants to perform phyletic pattern analysis on an entire genome of interest.

+### Execution
+To run the program, simply type in:

+`perl APP.pl -q <query> -f <fileType>`

+***Note:*** The main script file, query sequence file and taxonomic ID file must be placed in the same working directory.